dykestra/NeurodynamicsCW/README.md

 ## Question 1
 All files in the directory q1 are associated with this question.

 * Connectivity.py: Depends on Numpy.
-This file contain one function that given a rewiring probablity p will generate a connection matrix as per the specification.
+This file contains one function that given a rewiring probablity p will generate a connection matrix as per the specification.

 * IzNetwork.py: Depends on Numpy, Threading and Connectivity.
 This file declares two classes one which holds the parameters for the individual neuron it represents along with the incoming firings and another class to simulate the network of neurons as described in the specification.